franchsli/whatsapp_clone_django/README.md

 - Use for... empty in for loops if necessary. <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#for-empty>
 - Remove all unnecesary datasets and such from chats, contact templates (remember to check websocket.js before deleting).
-- Fix: When there's only a contact or chat in the list, its option dropdown seems weird (It has to do with the dropdown position [rn is absolute]) Also check if showDropdown() func doesn't do anything weird (it declares position to fixed).
+- Fix: When there's only a contact or chat in the list, its option dropdown seems weird (It has to do with the dropdown height [it is auto rn]) Also check if showDropdown() func doesn't do anything weird (it declares position to fixed).
 - Make it responsive.
 - Re think the delete message modal (Delete for everyone or for me logic).
 - Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)